How Empowered Women Empower Women - Ethical Silk Sleepwear

 Image: Founder, Lily with master weaver Hira and trainee

-Ethical Kind is inspired by a personal journey founded by Lily Chong.
+Ethical Kind is inspired by a personal journey founded by Lily Chong in 2019.
 Lily was raised by her grandparents and single mother, who worked as a garment worker with a family heritage in silk farming in South China.
 At a young age, Lily saw how the fashion industry's exploitation impacted the people and the planet and how rural communities continued to face education and social inequalities caused by poverty, cultural norms, and practices, particularly as girls.
 She decided to use business as a force for good, to empower women and uplift rural communities at all levels in the supply chain.

 Women in Sericulture